What Is the Difference Between Injurious Falsehood and Defamation?

 and the plaintiff may recover damages without averment or proof of special damage.

 Within the case of Procor Ltd. v.
 United Steel Workers of America, et al, 1990 CanLII 6637 awards of general damages and punitive damages were awarded when the union was found as maliciously alleging customs fraud without a foundation for such accusations and all with the intent of venting hostilities on behalf of unionized employees.
-Whereas special damages were unproven yet some measure of harm plainly resulted from, among other things, the expenses arising from, and the loss of other productivity and opportunity for those persons associated in defending the allegations, general damages of $100,000 were awarded.
+Whereas special damages were unproven yet some measure of harm plainly resulted from, among other things, the expenses arising from, and the loss of other productivity and opportunity for those persons associated in defending the allegations, general damages of $100,000 were awarded as a judicial guesstimate off losses.
+Specifically it was stated:

 Also in Procor, at page 30 to page 31, punitives damages were awarded whereas the court was satisfied that: